Our unique analysis of the bills Schaefer sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Apr 1983 to Dec 1998, Schaefer missed 231 of 8,171 roll call votes, which is 2.8%.
-This is worse than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: